Superalgos/Superalgos/README.md

 ![Volume-Stairs](https://user-images.githubusercontent.com/13994516/58435908-1ae98380-80c3-11e9-8c0d-87a105b4e021.gif)
 <br/><br/>

-5. **Bollinger Bands**: This is the traditional (Bollinger Bands indicator)[https://en.wikipedia.org/wiki/Bollinger_Bands].
+5. **Bollinger Bands**: This is the traditional [Bollinger Bands indicator](https://en.wikipedia.org/wiki/Bollinger_Bands).
 Bollinger Bands have a moving average, in our case calculated with the last 20 periods (the line in the middle of the bands).
 We are plotting the moving average with one color when it is going up, and with a different color when it's going down.
 The upper band is at 2 Standard Deviations from the center, pretty much like the lower band, also at 2 Standard Deviations.
 These are the most widely used Bollinger Bands settings.

 ![Bollinger-Bands](https://user-images.githubusercontent.com/13994516/58435901-1a50ed00-80c3-11e9-853a-68d39ba7958b.gif)
 <br/><br/>

 6. **Percentage Bandwidth or %B**: This is a well-known indicator that derives from the Bollinger Bands.
 In a nutshell it tells you how close the price is either to the upper band or the lower band at any point in time.
 When the price is in the middle of the bands (it is calculated with the close value of each candle), then %B is in the middle of its chart, at value 50.
 When the price touches the upper band, then %B is at 100, and finally when the price is at the lower band, then %B is at 0.

+![Bollinger-Bands-Percentage-Bandwidth](https://user-images.githubusercontent.com/13994516/58435903-1a50ed00-80c3-11e9-90d5-e0d5293c76ad.gif)
+<br/><br/>

-The chart contains lines at %B value 30 and 70 since those are the most common values for traders to forecast when a reversal may happen.
+The chart features lines at %B value 30 and 70 since those are the most common values for traders to forecast when a reversal may happen.
 In our chart, %B is the one represented at #1.
 I've found useful to add a moving average in order to smooth volatility a bit, and to be able to ask—at any time—if it is going up or down.
 The moving average calculated with the last 5 %B values is plotted as line #2.
 Finally I also added a property called Bandwidth, which represents the separation of the upper band from the lower band.
 It is a measure of the volatility and is plotted at #3.

-![Bollinger-Bands-Percentage-Bandwidth](https://user-images.githubusercontent.com/13994516/58435903-1a50ed00-80c3-11e9-90d5-e0d5293c76ad.gif)

 ![image](https://user-images.githubusercontent.com/9479367/56834223-1c7c1d80-6871-11e9-9687-ae5dc12d0336.png)
-<br/><br/>

 7. **Bollinger Channels**: This is a non-standard indicator derived from the Bollinger Bands.
 These types of channels are calculated using the Bollinger Bands moving average.
 Essentially an upward channel begins when the moving average turns from going down to going up, and the channel finishes when it turns from going up to down.
 A downward channel starts when the Bollinger Band moving average turns from going up to down, and it finishes when it starts going up again.
 Upward channels are plotted in green, while downward channels in red.
 Additional information can be found at the indicator's panel, like the number of periods contained at the channel.